deeplearning4j/deeplearning4j/lstm.md

 ![Alt text](../img/feedforward_rumelhart.png)

 A feedforward network is trained on labeled images until it minimizes the error it makes when guessing their categories.
 With the trained set of parameters, or weights, the network sallies forth to categorize data is has never seen.
 A trained feedforward network can be exposed to any random collection of photographs, and the first photograph it is exposed to will not necessarily alter how it classifies the second.
+Seeing photograph of a cat will not push to next perceive an elephant.

 That is, it has no notion of order in time, and the only input it considers is the current example it has been exposed to.
 Feedforward networks are amnesiacs regarding their recent past; they remember nostalgically only the formative moments of training.